DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-setup.md

 ![](assets/synthetics-start.png)

 We only need to fill the url, the name and the location from which to run the test.
+We should only select one location, as the app is quite fragile and may crash if it's accessed concurrently.
 ![](assets/synthetics-test-1.png)

 Then we can scroll to the bottom and start recording the test.